Officials Push for Vigilance With Arrival of Omicron Strain

 “When you get a high enough level of immune response, you get spillover protection against a variant that the vaccine wasn’t specifically directed at.”

-Burbank continues to have a relatively high vaccination rate.
 According to the L.A.
-County public health department, 78.8% of Burbank residents 5 and older have received at least one dose and 29.9% of 7,483 children 5-11 in the city are inoculated.
+County public health department, 59.7% of Glendale residents 5 and older have been fully vaccinated and 14.1% of children 5-11 in the city have received at least one dose of the vaccine.
+In unincorporated La Crescenta-Montrose, 74.1% of residents 5 and older are fully vaccinated, while 56% of children ages 5-11 have received at least one shot of the vaccine.

-The county has reported 11,741 cumulative coronavirus cases and 263 deaths in Burbank.

 As of Wednesday, more than 20 countries have reported Omicron variant cases but little is known about the new strain, which the World Health Organization designated as a “variant of concern.”
-Fauci said the molecular profile suggests it is more transmissible and might elude protection from current COVID-19 vaccines.
+Fauci said the molecular profile would suggest it might be more transmissible and might elude protection from current COVID-19 vaccines.

 As information about the Omicron variant evolves, Fauci said one thing is certain: Getting vaccinated against the coronavirus and following health orders and guidelines, such as wearing a mask indoors, can reduce transmission and protect individuals from severe symptoms.